⚓ Judge Spikes Attempts to Dismiss Blackbeard’s Lawsuit

 Since 1998 Nautilus Productions has been the official video crew for the Blackbeard’s Queen Anne’s Revenge Shipwreck Project.
 During that time Nautilus Productions has documented on video archaeological activities and the recovery of artifacts from Blackbeard’s infamous shipwreck for the benefit of, and at zero cost to, the taxpayers of North Carolina.
 According to State Archaeologist Steve Claggett, Rick Allen of Nautilus Productions “has worked energetically and enthusiastically in conditions that often are unfavorable, uncomfortable, and challenging for diving, filming, or anything else.
 Rick is totally professional and a great companion for our research crews, visitors, and media representatives.
 When viewers see underwater footage of the Blackbeard shipwreck site on local TV, or in documentaries by UNC-TV, the BBC, History Channel, Discovery Channel, or others, that footage was shot by Rick Allen.”
 This footage has been provided to scientists, researchers and the NC Maritime Museum for its Queen Anne’s Revenge exhibit at no cost to NC taxpayers.
 Literally hundreds of media outlets and broadcasters have incorporated Nautilus’ footage in news stories, videos and documentaries seen around the globe, again at zero cost to NC taxpayers.

-UPDATE: On March 14, 2016 the Friends of Queen Anne’s Revenge nonprofit in Beaufort, NC registered it’s destruction filing with the North Carolina Secretary of State and was officially dissolved.
+March 14, 2016: The Friends of Queen Anne’s Revenge nonprofit in Beaufort, NC registered it’s destruction filing with the North Carolina Secretary of State and was officially dissolved.
 Another lawsuit against North Carolina, filed by Intersal, Inc. which found the Queen Anne’s Revenge, is pending in state business court.

 Article I, Section 8, Clause 8 of the United States Constitution, known as the Copyright Clause, empowers the United States Congress: To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries.